jimmycuadra/extractor/README.md

 This allows developers to extract any module (or any property of a module) into a variable with a name of their choosing.

+### Listing registered modules

+To get an alphabetical list of the names of all modules registered with Extractor, call `Extractor.listModules()`.

+### Resetting Extractor's registry

-If, for some reason, you need to programmatically reset Extractor's registry, use `Extract.reset()`.
+If, for some reason, you need to programmatically reset Extractor's registry, call `Extractor.reset()` to clear all registered modules.

 ## Development